Operational Resilience Series

 Download

-All-Sectors Payment Disruption Exercise - After Action Report - In fall 2024, Global Resilience Federation ran free cross-sector tabletop exercises on a widespread payments disruption caused by coordinated attacks on third-party platforms and a surge of misinformation.
-Participants made timed decisions to surface priorities, vendor dependencies, and comms gaps, reinforcing the Operational Resilience Framework and sharing best practices.
+In fall 2024, the Global Resilience Federation ran free, cross-sector tabletop exercises focused on a widespread payments disruption driven by coordinated attacks on third-party platforms and a surge of misinformation.

 Download